mrdb303/wk09-assignment-social-auth/README.md

 ### Stretch goals achieved

-#### Enable users to like other users' posts by creating a user_id and liked_post relationship in a junction table
+**Enable users to like other users' posts by creating a user_id and liked_post relationship in a junction table** <br>
 This was achieved in that a user can register a 'fist bump' to a user's post.
 A bug remains where the calculation for the number of likes via a query isn't working as intended.
+The data is still written to the junction table though.

-#### A user's biography cannot be blank - If a user logs in but doesn't have a biography set, they should be asked to fill one in
+**A user's biography cannot be blank - If a user logs in but doesn't have a biography set, they should be asked to fill one in** <br>
 This has been achieved.

 <br/>